 Here are two notable forecasts:

 - MBA — The Mortgage Bankers Association (MBA) publishes a “Finance Forecast” every month, which looks out over the next 18 months or so.
-In their latest report, the industry group’s economists predicted that the 30-year mortgage rate average would rise to 4.6% by the fourth quarter of 2017.
+In their latest report, the industry group’s economists predicted that the 30-year mortgage rate average would remain around 3.70% by the first quarter of 2020.

-- Freddie Mac — In April, the mortgage-buying giant Freddie Mac published its latest Economic and Housing Market Forecast.
+- Freddie Mac — In June, the mortgage-buying giant Freddie Mac published its latest Economic and Housing Market Forecast.
 The company’s forecast provides a quarterly outlook for key economic and housing indicators, including interest rates.
-They predicted that 30-year mortgage rates would average 4.5% by the fourth quarter of 2017.
-They expect it to average 4.8% during 2018.
+They predicted that 30-year mortgage rates would average 4.1% in 2019, before sliding modestly to 4.0% in 2020.

 So the general consensus is that Washington State FHA loan rates could rise gradually between now and the end of this year.
 Of course, these outlooks are the equivalent of a highly educated guess.
 And a lot can change over the coming weeks and months that could drive mortgage rates up or not.
 But at least we know what the experts are thinking!